-In addition to the default error, warning and remark messages, the assembler can provide more diagnostic messages.
+In addition to the default error, warning, and remark messages, the assembler can provide more diagnostic messages.
 By default, these additional diagnostic messages are not displayed.
-However, you can enable these additional messages using command line options.
+However, you can enable them using command-line options.

 - Interlocks diagnostics on page 7-15

 - IT block generation on page 7-16

 - Thumb branch target alignment on page 7-17

 - Thumb code size diagnostics on page 7-18

 - ARM and Thumb instruction portability diagnostics on page 7-19

 - Instruction width on page 7-20

 - 2 pass assembler diagnostics on page 7-21.